 Most recently, they’ve been holding up 8 x 10 glossies of already published writers that I know and/or love and saying, “First, of all your headshot is going to require lots of touching up.
 You are not and have never been the prettiest girl in the room.”
 These committee members do not mince words.
 “And second, you’re just not as good a writer as they are.
 Period.
 End of discussion.”

 “Uhmmmm….”
 I respond weakly.
 Because, damn it, what they’re saying has a ring of truth to it.
 Is it THE truth?
 Is it A truth?
 Of course, I’m sucked in and believe their every word.
-And then, because I have a J.D. after my name and can’t help myself, I gather the evidence to present to The Committee.
+And then, because I have a J.D. after my name and can’t help myself, I gather the evidence to present to The Committee to support their argument.

 Exhibit 1: There’s Julie.
 Someone I know personally.
 We’ve been in writing classes together.
 We follow each other on Facebook.
 I have praised the honesty of her writing and she has said nice things about mine.
 Her first book was published last year.
 As she shared the details of inching closer and closer to the publication date of her memoir, I felt myself caught up in the excitement of knowing someone who was actually getting her work out there.

 When I finally made it to one of her readings in a small Piedmont bookstore, and read her beautiful book, I was horrified to learn that the excitement and vicarious thrill had morphed into an ugly jealousy.
 “Why her and not me?”

 Well, for one thing: She.
 Did.
 The.
 Work.

 The jealousy quickly slipped under cover of self-loathing.
 I rested there for a while as her book continued to get the kudos, recognition and great reviews (including the New York Times, for God’s sake), that well-written and thoroughly-worked material gets.